-Online Schools & Colleges in New York, New York
+Online Schools & Colleges in New York City

 Many excellent brick-and-mortar colleges exist in the New York City metro area, but not all residents can take advantage of them.
 These schools have not only become more expensive, but harder to get into.
 In response to the recent economic downturn, the state of New York has cut higher education services and raised undergraduate tuition at public colleges by 14 percent for New York residents (Source: Center on Budget and Policy Priorities).
 According to the New York Times, policies in the 1960s allowed New York public high school guidance counselors to tell students to apply to only three colleges.
 Students now apply to as many as twenty schools, and this glut of applicants means many are turned away.